 Basically, we should be pushing ourselves into being uncomfortable but not into suffering because of our work.
 That’s how we’re going to not only do our best work, but also stay content while we’re building our businesses.

-This scale is different for every type.
+This scale is different for every type, and for every person.
 For instance, ESFPs would dread technical work, but they’d use their charm to socialize and sell their products.
 ISFJs would dread negative customer feedback, but they’d excel in service-oriented businesses where they could support their clients.

 Since you’re in charge of your business, you need to design its rules to amplify your strengths and hedge against your weaknesses.
 This, for instance, is the conversation that occurs in my head: